West calls on Russia to explain nerve toxin attack on former double agent

 While the statement signals a more coordinated response from Britain’s closest allies, it lacked any details about specific measures the West would take if Russia failed to comply.

-The Western leaders said the use of the Novichok toxin was a clear breach of the Chemical Weapons Convention and international law.
+The Western leaders said the use of the toxin was a clear breach of the Chemical Weapons Convention and international law.

 They called on Russia to provide a complete disclosure of the Novichok programme to the Organisation for the Prohibition of Chemical Weapons (OPCW) in The Hague.

-Russia says it knows nothing about the poisoning and has repeatedly asked Britain to supply a sample of the nerve agent that was used against Skripal.
+Russia has repeatedly asked Britain to supply a sample of the nerve agent.
+Deputy Foreign Minister Sergei Ryabkov said neither Russia nor the Soviet Union had run a programme to develop Novichok.

+Separately, Washington on Thursday slapped sanctions on two of Russia’s biggest intelligence agencies, the Federal Security Service (FSB) and the GRU military intelligence service, in response to Russian meddling in the 2016 presidential election and malicious cyber attacks.

-Skripal and his daughter have been critically ill since they were found unconscious on a bench in Salisbury, an elegant cathedral city, on March 4.
-A British policeman who was also poisoned is in a serious but stable condition.
+Skripal, a former colonel in the GRU who betrayed dozens of Russian agents to British intelligence, and his daughter have been critically ill since March 4, when they were found unconscious on a bench in Salisbury, an elegant cathedral city.

+A British policeman who was also poisoned when he went to help them is in a serious but stable condition.

-May has directly accused President Vladimir Putin of being behind the attack.
-Putin, who casts himself as a strong leader able to stand up to a hostile West, is poised to win a fourth term in power on Sunday in Russia’s presidential election.
+May has directly accused President Vladimir Putin, poised to win a fourth term in an election on Sunday, of being behind the attack.
+In Washington, Trump said: “It looks like the Russians were behind it.”

-Russia is expected to respond soon to Britain’s decision to expel 23 Russian diplomats.
-Putin discussed relations with Britain at a meeting of Russia’s Security Council, Kremlin spokesman Dmitry Peskov said on Thursday.

 Putin, who took over as Kremlin chief from Boris Yeltsin on the last day of 1999, has tried to claw back some of the clout that Moscow lost when the Soviet Union collapsed in 1991.
 He says the West has repeatedly tried to undermine Russia.

-Skripal, a former colonel in Russia’s GRU military intelligence, betrayed dozens of Russian agents to British intelligence before his arrest in Moscow in 2004.
+Lavrov said Russia would respond “very soon” to Britain’s decision to expel 23 Russian diplomats.
+Putin discussed relations with Britain at a meeting of Russia’s Security Council.

-He was sentenced to 13 years in prison in 2006, and in 2010 was given refuge in Britain after being exchanged for Russian spies.
-He was later granted British citizenship.
+Skripal, who was turned by Britain’s MI6 agency while serving in Spain, was arrested in Moscow in 2004 and convicted in 2006 of treason.
+But in 2010 he was given refuge in Britain after being exchanged for Russian spies.

-NATO Secretary-General Jens Stoltenberg said the attack in Britain was part of a pattern of reckless behaviour from Russia over many years.
-He said Britain could count on NATO’s solidarity, but said there had been no request by London to activate the alliance’s mutual defence clause.
+NATO Secretary-General Jens Stoltenberg said Britain could count on NATO’s solidarity, but that it had not invoked the alliance’s mutual defence clause. [nL8N1QX4IW]

-In London, Foreign Secretary Boris Johnson defended the government’s response to the attack against critics who said it did not go far enough.

-He suggested the authorities might also go after assets held in Britain by Russians close to Putin, though he gave no specific details.
+In London, Foreign Secretary Boris Johnson defended the government’s response and suggested the authorities might also go after assets held in Britain by Russians close to Putin, though he gave no specific details.

-His opposite number in Moscow, Lavrov, suggested that one possible motive for the poisoning was to complicate Russia’s hosting of this summer’s soccer World Cup.
+Lavrov suggested that the poisoning might have motivated by a desire to complicate Russia’s hosting of this summer’s soccer World Cup.

-Lavrov also said he hoped Skripal recovered from the attack so that he could shed light on what happened.
+In a sign of just how tense relations have become, British Defence Secretary said: “Russia should go away, it should shut up.”

-Additional reporting by Elizabeth Piper, Estelle Shirbon, Elisabeth O'Leary and Costas Pitas in London and Edinburgh, William James in Salisbury, England, and Denis Pinchuk and Andrew Osborn in Moscow; Writing by Guy Faulconbridge; editing by Gareth Jones
+Additional reporting by Elizabeth Piper, Michael Holden, Elisabeth O'Leary and Costas Pitas in London and Edinburgh, William James in Salisbury, England; Robin Emmott in Brussels; Denis Pinchuk and Andrew Osborn in Moscow; and Steve Holland, James Oliphant and Doina Chiacu in Washington; Writing by Guy Faulconbridge; editing by Gareth Jones